Sheet 3.3: Prompting & Decoding#

 Input: This class is awesome.
 Sentiment: positive

 Input: This class is terrible.
-Sentiment: neutral
+Sentiment: negative

-Input: The class is informative.
+Input: This class is informative.
 Sentiment: neutral

 """

-input_text = "The class is my favourite!"
+input_text = "This class is my favourite!"

 full_prompt = few_shot_prompt + "Input: " + input_text + " Sentiment: "